Tire changer: Heavy duty

 Heavy-duty tire changers require larger equipment because these changers deal with larger, heavier tires and wheels.
 Heavy-duty tire changers can work with some wheels up to 56 in in diameter and tires up to 90.5 in in diameter and 43 in wide.
 Heavy-duty tire changers are used for agricultural, off-road and construction vehicles.
 However, now, bigger versions of the heavy-duty tire changers are designed to mount/demount tires up to 95 in in diameter and also feature a hydraulically operated self-centering four-jaw chuck with clamping jaws that can clamp from 14 to 58 in either from the wheel’s inside or from the center bore.

 Semi Automatic and Automatic mounting and inflation machines

 Higher volume producers typically utilize specialized tire and wheel mounting and inflation equipment which is partially or fully automated.
 Depending on the tire size, machines may be a single station or multistation.
 In these machines, the tire is inflated using high volume, high pressure compressed air that flows into the tire around the tire bead rather than through the valve stem.
 When the tire has achieved the desired inflation pressure, the machine's inflation head moves away from the tire and the inflation process is completed.

-Origin

-The first automatic tire changers were invented, developed and produced at Big Four Industries in Mainville, Ohio.